Tax Classes in Germany: How Expats Can Save Money

 Special features:

-• Avoidance of high additional payments or refunds at the end of the year
+• Helps avoid large additional payments or refunds at the end of the year

 Tax class V